What the Pacific Northwest is reading: Essential millennial lit from Jia Tolentino and Ocean Vuong

 This hasn’t been a good week to be between the ages of 23 and 38, with headlines broadcasting a looming recession, and an internet discourse revisiting the damage wrought on millennials by the last one.

 “[It] did not just mean a few years of high unemployment, or a couple years living in their parents’ basements.
 It meant a full decade of lost wages,” wrote Annie Lowrey in an article titled “The Next Recession Will Destroy Millennials,” published Monday at The Atlantic.
-“The generation unlucky enough to enter the labor market in a recession suffers ‘significant’ earnings losses that take years and ‘years to rebound,’ studies show, something that hard data now back up.”
+“The generation unlucky enough to enter the labor market in a recession suffers ‘significant’ earnings losses that take years and years to rebound, studies show, something that hard data now back up.”

 It might be a good time to read some of the prominent voices among this much-misunderstood generation, and the Pacific Northwest Booksellers Association’s list of bestsellers at local independent bookstores for the week ending Sunday, Aug.
 25, includes two essential millennial voices.